38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 It would be unfair to exclude Iskender kebab from our list of best Turkish food.
-Iskender kebab is long strips of lamb cooked in tomato sauce and served over rice and pita bread with yogurt.
-It is named after Master Alexander (Iskender Efendi) from Ottoman Empire who lived in Busra.
-It is made from stripped doner meat topped with spicy flavorful tomato sauce and butter melted on top.
-It is a popular food in Turkey that is best have along pita bread.
+Iskender kebab is long strips of lamb cooked in tomato sauce and served over rice and pita bread with yoghurt.
+It is named after Master Alexander (Iskender Efendi) from the Ottoman Empire, who lived in Busra.
+It is made from stripped doner meat topped with spicy, flavorful tomato sauce and melted butter.
+It is a popular food in Turkey that is best had alongside pita bread.

 8. Corba: Turkish Soup